lucky-vers/Cryptonite-Taskphase/Writeup - Week 2.md

 bandit12@bandit:/tmp/data$ xxd -r data.txt >> data.bin
 ```

 We use it with the `-r` to do a reverse hexdump — from hex data to binary data.
-We then transfer the output to `data.bin`.
+We then transfer the output to `data.bin`

 Running the `file` command on `data.bin`, we get
 ```